Every Marvel Movie Not In The MCU, Ranked Worst To Best

 9. X-Men

 For decades, fans had been dreaming of a big budget "X-Men" movie.
-Well, hot off his success on critical darlings "The Usual Suspects" and "Apt Pupil" director Bryan Singer shocked Hollywood by following it up with an adaptation of the comic book super-team in 2000.
-The movie starred Patrick Stewart ("Star Trek: The Next Generation") as Professor X, Halle Berry as Storm, Famke Janssen as Jean Grey, James Marsden as Cyclops, and relative newcomers Hugh Jackman and Anna Paquin as Wolverine and Rogue.
+Well, hot off his success on critical darlings "The Usual Suspects" and "Apt Pupil," director Bryan Singer shocked Hollywood by following it up with an adaptation of the comic book super-team in 2000.
+The movie starred Patrick Stewart as Professor X, Halle Berry as Storm, Famke Janssen as Jean Grey, James Marsden as Cyclops, and relative newcomers Hugh Jackman and Anna Paquin as Wolverine and Rogue.
 "Apt Pupil" star Ian McKellen played the villainous Magneto, whose diabolical plan to turn all of humanity into mutants gets Professor X to press his team into action.

-Unlike anything fans had seen before, full of the best comic book action ever seen — mixed with heartfelt drama — "X-Men" proved to be a groundbreaking comic book movie.
-More than just a pioneering superhero film, it kickstarted the boom in superhero movies that would follow.
+Unlike anything fans had seen before, full of great comic book action mixed with heartfelt drama, "X-Men" proved to be a groundbreaking comic book movie, kickstarting the boom in superhero movies that would follow.
 Though it took quite a bit of leeway with the source material, it got the core of the X-Men right, as an allegory for bigotry and racism.
-It also turned Hugh Jackman into a star, and put him into the signature role that he'd play for nearly 20 years.
-It spawned a billion dollar global franchise, and its not an understatement to say that the MCU might not have ever existed without it, as it was on "X-Men" that Kevin Feige got his start as a fledgling producer.
+It also turned Hugh Jackman into a star, and put him into the signature role that he'd play for more than 20 years.
+It spawned a billion-dollar global franchise, and it's not an understatement to say that the MCU might not have ever existed without it, as it was on "X-Men" that Marvel Studios' Kevin Feige got his start as a fledgling producer.

 8. Deadpool 2